matijaoe/modern-javascript-snippets/README.md

 ## Setup
 The following is not mandatory, but provides a nicer experience.

-Search for `editor.snippetSuggestions` and `editor.snippetSuggestions` in user settings, or edit the settings.json directly:
+Search for `editor.tabCompletion` in user settings, or edit the settings.json directly:
 ```jsonc
 // Tab complete will insert the best matching suggestion when pressing tab.
 "editor.tabCompletion": "on"